Reading: Dual-route hypothesis to reading aloud

-The production effect
+The production effect (reading out loud)

 There is robust evidence that saying a word out loud makes it more memorable than simply reading it silently or hearing someone else say it.
-This memory benefit of "hearing oneself" is referred to as the production effect.
-The results of studies imply that oral production is beneficial because it entails two distinctive components: speaking (a motor act) and hearing oneself (the self-referential auditory input).
+This is because self-reference and self-control over speaking produce more engagement with the words.
+The memory benefit of "hearing oneself" is referred to as the production effect.

 Evidence-based reading instruction

 Evidence-based reading instruction refers to practices having research evidence showing their success in improving reading achievement.
 It is related to evidence-based education.

-Several organizations report on research about reading instruction, for example: